Franconian cuisine: Other sausage types

-A typical Franconian Brotzeit dish is Pressack mit Musik (Head cheese with music).
-"Mit Musik" means with music and refers to the onions, which are known to be flatulent.
+A typical Franconian Brotzeit dish is Pressack mit Musik (head cheese "with music").
+"Mit Musik" refers to the onions, which are known to be flatulent.
 Also common are German Sülze, Blutwurst, Bierwurst, Stadtwurst, and Leberkäse.

 Carp

 In the region of Forchheim and Bad Windsheim the mirror carp is a native.
-It is traditionally cut lengthwise and baked of served blue which means that it is stewed in vinegar or beer stock.
-The baked roe of the fish is considered a delicacy and known under the name "Ingreisch" which means innards.
+It is traditionally cut lengthwise and deep-fried or served blue which means that it is stewed in vinegar or beer stock.
+The fried roe of the fish is considered a delicacy and known under the name "Ingreisch" which means innards.
 As this is a very famous dish one should preorder it in most restaurants.
 To eat these specialities the best restaurants are those with own pools where the carp is kept and the best time is early autumn in the months September to November.
 After November the carp is most frequently imported from Eastern Europe and is therefore not as fresh as in the months before.

 Meat

 As in most of Germany's regional cuisines, many meat dishes are found in Franconia, especially from pork.
 Very well known are baked pork shoulders, the so-called "Schäufele" (because of the shovel-like shoulder blade) with its cross and cut rind.
 Also, the very popular one is the pork roast with crust and potato dumplings, which is also popular in Upper Bavaria, where it is served with sauerkraut while the Franconians serve it with red cabbage, savoy cabbage or green beans.

 A speciality is also the "fränkische Sauerbraten".
-In contrast to the "rheinische Sauerbraten" it is prepared without the use of raisins, and the sauce is thickened with soaked and lightly sweeted ginger bread.
+In contrast to the "rheinische Sauerbraten" it is prepared without the use of raisins, and the sauce is thickened with soaked and lightly sweetened ginger bread.
 This ingredient gives the dish its own typical flavour, which is then rounded off with red cabbage and in some regions the addition of lingonberry compote.

 The recipe of the famous "Schweinfurter Schlachtschüssel" Is cooked pork meat served together with sauerkraut, fresh bread and ground horseradish on table-size wood plates.
 Common drinks include Franconian wine, and at the end each guest gets a portion of liver and blood sausages to take home.

 Baked blood, also called "Schwaaß" is still a popular traditional dish, particularly in the area of Hof.
 The blood of the slaughtered animal is collected and then baked with diced bacon, onion, stale bread, marjoram, and salt.
 It is eaten with sauerkraut and potatoes as side dishes.